AnkitaSharma15/passport-programming-challenge/README.md

 -> All   users   should   see   any   changes   made   to the   tree   immediately   across   browsers without   refreshing   or   polling. (used socket.io)

 -> On generation of child nodes and in edit, if user updates either of range then all   of  factory’s   existing   child   nodes   should be   removed.

+#Project Structure:
+-> 'client' folder includes all front end source code in React.
+-> 'server.js' includes all end points and database configuration using Express JS.